 \section{Stratified prediction-powered inference}

 We now present our approach for improving \texttt{PPI++} estimates via \emph{stratification}.
-In particular, we show how optimizing a rectified loss computed via stratified sampling can lead to a consistent, but lower variance, estimate of the optimal parameter $\theta^*$---and correspondingly tighter confidence intervals.

-To gain intuition, consider the QA example from the previous section.
-For most types of autoraters, it is reasonable to assume that the strength of their performance can vary, depending on the type of input being presented.
-For instance, an autorater might be accurate at predicting whether an answer to an unambiguous, factoid question (e.g., \emph{``What is the capital of France?''}) is correct, but relatively poor at inferring if a long-form answer to an open-ended question (e.g., \emph{``What is the best way to cook a hamburger?''}) is acceptable or not.
-Splitting the space of inputs and their autorater predictions into different domains allows us to derive a more specialized form of the prediction powered loss that can better adapt to this autorater heterogeneity via stratified sampling.
+In particular, we show how optimizing a rectified loss computed via stratified sampling can lead to a consistent, but lower variance, estimate of the optimal parameter $\theta^*$, and correspondingly tighter confidence intervals.
+Consider the QA example from the previous section.
+For most autoraters, it is reasonable to assume that the strength of their performance can vary, depending on the type of input being presented.
+For instance, an autorater might be accurate at predicting whether an answer to an unambiguous question (e.g., \emph{``What is the capital of France?''}) is correct, but relatively poor at inferring if an answer to an open-ended question (e.g., \emph{``What is the best way to cook a hamburger?''}) is acceptable or not.
+Splitting the problem space into different domains allows us to derive a more specialized form of the prediction powered loss that can better adapt to this autorater heterogeneity via stratified sampling.

 Formally, assume that the input space $\mathcal{X}$ is partitioned in advance into $K$ non-empty, mutually exclusive, and exhaustive strata $\mathcal{A} = (\mathcal{A}_1, \ldots, \mathcal{A}_K)$, where $K$ is a finite integer.
 For each stratum, we further assume that we can estimate $w_k = \mathbb{P}(X \in \mathcal{A}_k)$ arbitrarily well using large amounts of unlabeled data or prior knowledge; we treat them as known constants here for simplicity.
 To collect the labeled and unlabeled datasets $S_n$ and $\tilde{S}_N$, we then follow a standard stratified sampling procedure in which we draw two i.i.d. sets of samples of fixed size $n_k$ and $N_k$, respectively, from each stratum $k$, where $\sum_{k=1}^K n_k = n$ and $\sum_{k=1}^K N_k = N$.
 The relative sizes $n_k/n$ and $N_k / N$ are free parameters; they can simply be the natural rates, $n_k / n \approx N_k / N \approx w_k$, or systematically decided (see \S\ref{sec:optimal_allocation}).
 Note that this is a fundamentally different sampling model from standard \texttt{PPI}: here examples are i.i.d. within each strata, and independent (but not necessarily identically distributed) across each strata.\looseness=-1